Hide-A-Way Hills, Ohio

 Hide-A-Way Hills is a census-designated place (CDP) in Fairfield and Hocking counties in the U.S. state of Ohio.
-As of the 2010 census, the community had 688 residential units and a year-round population of 794.
+As of the 2020 census, the community had a population of 976.

 History

 Hide-A-Way Hills was founded in 1961 as a planned community.
 The 1650 acre community was developed 10 mi southeast of Lancaster, Ohio, and included a lodge, horse barn, and golf course.
 The original developer, Hide-A-Way Hills, Inc., controlled the development and the facilities of Hide-A-Way Hills until 1973.

 In 1965, construction began on a dam that would create the 110 acre Lake of the Four Seasons.
 The dam cost about $500,000 and was completed in 1966.
 Five years after the completion of the dam, a marina, beach and playground were built on the north side of the lake.

 The residents of Hide-A-Way Hills created a non-profit club in 1972, and on February 21, 1973, the club assumed ownership from the original developer.
 It was decided that the club would be operated by a nine-member Board of Trustees.

 The community expanded its boundaries in 2004, when a 54 acre property adjacent to the community was offered for sale.
 The club purchased it in March of that year.